plone/documentation/manage/upgrading/version_specific_migration/p4x_to_p5x_upgrade.rst

 discussed beforehand by the community.

-PLIP 13350 "Define extra member properties TTW"
+PLIP 13350 "Define Extra Member Properties TTW"
 -----------------------------------------------

 In Plone 5, the custom fields displayed in the user profile form and the registration form are managed by `plone.schemaeditor`.

 They are dynamically editable from the Plone control panel, and can be imported from a Generic Setup profile file named `userschema.xml`.

 If you have some custom member properties in your Plone site, be aware that:

 - extra attributes defined in `memberdata_properties.xml` will be preserved, but they will not be automatically shown in the user profile form or the registration form,
 - if you have implemented some custom forms in order to display your custom member attributes, they will not work anymore as `plone.app.users` is now based on `z3c.form`.
   You can replace them by declaring their schema in `userschema.xml`.

 .. note::

     When a custom field is defined in `userschema.xml`, its corresponding attribute is automatically created in the `portal_memberdata` tool, so there is no need to declare it in `memberdata_properties.xml`.

     `memberdata_properties.xml` will only handled attributes that are not related to the user profile form or the registration form.

-PLIP 13419 "Improvements for user ids and login names"
+PLIP 13419 "Improvements For User Ids And Login Names"
 ------------------------------------------------------

 Since Plone 4.0 you could switch to using email as login in the security control panel.
 In Plone 5.0 some related improvements were made.
 When you are already using email as login, during the Plone 5.0 migration the login names will be transformed to lowercase.

 When the email addresses are not unique, for example you have both ``joe@example.org`` and ``JOE@example.org``, the migration will *fail*.